 Any photographic evidence that supports your claim

-Contact your insurer: Call them on their claims line, which can be found on your policy document.
-Alternatively, you can find the contact details on your insurer's website.
+Contact your insurer: call your insurer on their claims line, which can be found on your policy document.
+Alternatively, you can find the contact details on your insurer's website

 When you claim on your bicycle insurance you need to pay the excess amount set out in your policy document.
 You can find more on how bicycle insurance excess works here.